FAQs

 A Letter of Authority, or ‘LOA’ as you may hear from time to time, gives brokers like ourselves the permission to obtain meter & supply data from your current supplier(s).
 Our LOA covers electricity and gas, if you have both!
 Essentially, it is you giving consent to your current supplier(s) to provide us with the necessary information needed to tender your utilities supply.
 It can also be quite useful when you’re strapped for time or just struggle to find a copy of a recent bill!

 For many energy suppliers, you can agree a business energy contract anything between 3 and 5 years ahead of today.
 However, the majority of suppliers offer a renewal window of 12 months prior to your current contract end date.
 What we find is that most businesses only review the contract renewal 4-6 months ahead of their current contract end date, but that doesn’t mean you need to follow that trend!
 Some businesses contract for their energy more than a year in advance and others leave it until the last minute.
-There are advantages and disadvantages to any approach, but we will always provide you with comprehensive recommendations, with your businesses best interests in mind.
+There are advantages and disadvantages to any approach, but we will provide you with comprehensive recommendations, with your businesses best interests in mind.
 Something to remember is that you can arrange a contract today to follow on from your current contract and it will not take effect until your existing contract has ended.
 This means you cannot just jump to another business energy contract until your current contract has ended.

 As standard in the industry, business energy suppliers do not operate a policy of cooling off periods when agreeing contracts with their customers.
 This is because suppliers forecast and buy the energy they supply to businesses based on the business’ unique characteristics.
 If they were to offer a cooling off period, the argument goes that they would need to price the potential risk of non-recovery into the contract and as a result levy higher charge.